 AI presents an incredible opportunity to make substantial progress on the UN's development goals.
 However, AI's possible hindrance to those goals cannot be ignored.
 The independent oversight board model presented here allows for the timely creation and scaling of market-based governance.
 By first creating the independent oversight board at the firm level, real governance can begin quickly and with low complexity.
 The board can then be scaled to a social alliance that creates shared governance for the top influential firms in AI.
 The social alliance level of governance increases formation complexity and implementation time, but can provide governance for the most influential AI firms that are creating, implementing, and controlling the technology.
 Finally, the board can evolve from the social alliance level to create industry self-regulation where standards and practices that aid sustainable AI are established and can be adopted by any industry participant.
-While industry self-regulation is the most complex and time intensive level of market-based governance, it can provide meaningful governance for most firms outside of government regulation.
+While industry self-regulation is the most complex and time intensive level of governance, it can provide meaningful governance for most firms outside of governance, it can provide meaningful governance for most firms outside of governance.